icons8/free/README.md

 - `pages` — folder with JSON files containing layer structure and properties.
 - `images` — folder with raster assets.
 PNG, JPG, BMP, WEBP, GIF, TIFF, and ICO are supported.
 - `fonts` — folder with fonts embedded into the document, if any.
+- `shared` — folder with JSON files containing structure and properties of components and styles used from shared libraries.
 - `document.json` — file with document info data.
-- `shared.json` — file with objects from shared libraries.
 - `meta.json` — file with app version, file format, last saved by, when, and other info.
 - `preview.png` — a preview of the file.